-Health Reimbursement Account (HRA).
-An employee, who retires from the Agency, will be eligible to apply accumulated sick leave credits to their HRA account.
-This account will provide reimbursement for health insurance premiums or medical expenses, subject to availability of Agency funds and in compliance with federal and state regulations upon retirement
+Health Reimbursement Account (HRA). - An employee who retires from the Agency after meeting retirement eligibility will be eligible to apply accumulated sick leave credits to their HRA account.
+This account will provide reimbursement for health insurance premiums or medical expenses, subject to availability of Agency funds and in compliance with federal and state regulations upon retirement.